Plainfield Trash Facts

 CEPA intervention (CGS 22a-19)Any person or organizationIn a DEEP or Siting Council proceeding4

-None of these is open at this moment: DEEP has not yet posted a Notice of Tentative Determination, and no Siting Council application has been filed.1018 That is why the immediate task is to be ready.
+The Siting Council routes are open now, in Petition No. 1719.
+The two DEEP routes are not: DEEP has not yet posted a Notice of Tentative Determination.21 That is why the immediate task is to be ready.

 Lever one & two